 What do canines symbolize in dreams?
 This article seeks to give the reader background into the mythological history of dogs and to provide insight into their common usage as a symbol.
 That being said, the reader should bear in mind that when it comes to interpreting the meaning of a dream about dogs, the final authority is one's own self.
 No dream guide, not even this one, should ever be used as a substitute for one's own intuition and wisdom.

 What Do Dogs Mean in Our Dreams?

 To see a dog in your dream symbolizes intuition, loyalty, generosity, protection, and fidelity.
-The dream suggests that your strong values and good intentions will enable you to go forward in the world and bring you success.
-The dream dog may also Canines in dreams can be viewed as guardians, guides, symbols of fidelity, and death omens.
+The dream may suggest that your values and good intentions will bring you success.
+Canines in dreams can be viewed as guardians, guides, symbols of fidelity, and death omens.
 On the other hand, seeing a dog in your dream may also indicate a skill that you may have ignored or forgotten.
 It could indicate an inner conflict or a betrayal.

 Below you can read about the main interpretations of dogs in dreams and also explore how different cultures have imagined dogs in their mythologies.

 If you see a Chow Chow in your dream, this may highlight a sense of unwavering loyalty.
 Perhaps you are also a little overly protective.